bayyangjie/Banking-Loans-Analysis/README.md

 The 'Banking' dataset is the primary table that contains the most details.
 The information in the other three tables serve as a reference for mapping the ID numbers to the actual values when creating the visualizations.

 # Tools Utilized
-Power BI Desktop
+MySQL Workbench - Creating database and importing source data <br>

-MySQL Workbench
+Jupyter Notebook - Forming SQL-Python connection and performing EDA <br>

-Jupyter Notebook
+Power BI Desktop - Data transformation with DAX and generating visualizations

 # EDA